Club EQ Challenge 3 inch blocks

 Barb gave a great hint in her email announcement: “This is also a good time to get acquainted with Electric Quilt LIBRARIES > BlockLibrary > Search > By Category > Rectangles and Triangles.”

-Many blocks have been provided in the “block library” in Electric Quilt, so you don’t have to draw them from scratch, just place them in a quilt.
+Many blocks have been provided in the “block library” in Electric Quilt, so you don’t have to draw them from scratch; just place them in a quilt.

-(One of the ones shown in the sketchbook above would not work, because if the square is 3 inches, the HST would be 1.5 inches, and if the HST was 3 inches, the square would be 6 inches.
-They are not sizes I want for the challenge.
+(One of the ones shown in the sketchbook above would not work, because if the square is 3 inches, the HST would be 1.5 inches, and if the HST were 3 inches, the square would be 6 inches.
+They are not the sizes I want for the challenge.
 Can you spot it?)

 I started with sixteen 9-inch star blocks and added a border (3 inches).